For the planet

 In intense agriculture, huge quantities of manure and fertilizers are dumped upon cultivated fields.
 Through these fields, chemicals like nitrogen and phosphor from the manure seep into the water and disturb its sensitive biocenosis balance.

 Besides dung and manure, pesticides used in farming are posing a threat to the environment: In agriculture more than 10,000 pesticides are used globally.
 Any residues of these pesticides may seep into the groundwater and therefore make it into our drinking water.

 Pesticides are harmful to our health.
 It is suspected that they cause cancer and infertility.

-The production of meat requires excessive land use, while it is also the least efficient land use practice.
+The production of meat requires excessive land use; it is the least efficient agricultural use of land.
 More than one third of the total global surface area of our planet is being wasted on industrial animal farming, including the cultivation of corn and soy for animal feed.

 Meat consumption is especially high in Western industrialized countries.
 However, our own land area is not sufficient to meet the demands for fodder of farmed animals.

 Hence our cultivation of animal feed for factory farmed animals extends to considerably large areas of developing countries, predominantly countries in South America and Africa.